-The SCAG Scholarship Program offers local government and planning experience that students can use to develop long-term career goals.
-The scholarship will provide a $4,000 scholarship award for seven high school or community college students from the SCAG region (and potentially two additional scholarship awards that are not tied to a specific county, but would be awarded at the Regional Council’s discretion), a two-week internship with a local planning agency or council of governments, and the opportunity to meet with elected officials and practicing planners to learn more about careers in public service.
+SCAG’s annual Scholarship Program supports students working toward long-term career goals in planning or public service.
+The program provides a $4,000 scholarship award for seven high school or community college students from the SCAG region.
+Two additional scholarship awards not tied to a specific county may also be awarded at the Regional Council’s discretion.
+Recipients may also have an opportunity to meet with their local government representatives and practicing planners to discuss the importance of urban planning and a future career in public service.

-Residency: Must be a resident within the SCAG region (i.e., Imperial, Los Angeles, Orange, Riverside, San Bernardino, or Ventura County, or on Tribal Lands within the SCAG region), and be eligible to work in the United States.
-Students may be asked to submit proof of eligibility to work in the United States if selected as a recipient.
+Residency: Must be a resident within the SCAG region (i.e., Imperial, Los Angeles, Orange, Riverside, San Bernardino, or Ventura counties, or on Tribal Lands within the SCAG region) and be eligible to work in the United States.
+Students may be asked to submit proof of eligibility to work in the United States if selected as a semi-finalist.

 School Enrollment: Must be a graduating high school senior or currently enrolled in a two-year community college in the SCAG region.
 Graduating high school seniors must enroll in higher education (two- or four-year college or university) immediately following graduation from high school (i.e., no gap year).

 GPA Minimum: Candidates must have a 3.0 grade point average or higher (based on a 4.0, unweighted scale).

 Minimum 500-word essay describing your interest in urban planning, public policy and/or public service and future career goals.

 Two letters of recommendation from (unrelated) individuals who can attest to your leadership ability and interest in public service.

 Transcript(s) from the school where you are currently enrolled.
 Community college students must provide both high school and community college transcripts.

 Application packages that demonstrate an interest in urban planning, public policy and/or public service and/or intended majors such as urban planning, environmental planning, engineering and/or political science will be prioritized over application packages that do not.